-Content file locked is a popular error among windows Steam users.
+Content file locked is a popular error among Windows Steam users.
 This error mostly occurs when you try to update a game.
-But for cases, this error occurs for a specific game; for some, it will occur for all games in the library.
+But for some cases, this error occurs for a specific game; for some, it will occur for all games in the library.
 So regardless of the case, this issue is annoying and will prevent you from updating your game to the latest patches.

-The issue means that the steam cannot access/modify the local files inside the game folder.
+The issue means that Steam cannot access/modify the local files inside the game folder.
 This might be because of various issues from antivirus to corrupted filesystem.
 So in this article, we are going to provide a solution to the issue.
 These fixes make no mess up anything if followed correctly.
 Let’s begin.

-Fix 1: Run Steam as Admin
+1. Run Steam as Admin

-2.)
-Right-click on the Steam shortcut, and click on Properties.
+- Right-click on the Steam shortcut, and click on Properties.

-3.)
-Under the Compatibility tab, put a tick mark on “Run this program as an administrator.”
+- Under the Compatibility tab, put a tick mark on “Run this program as an administrator.”

-4.)
-Hit Apply and hit OK.
+- Hit Apply and hit OK.

-5.)
-Else you can click start, search for Steam, right-click on it and select “Run as admin”, but this runs as admin for once.
+- Else you can click start, search for Steam, right-click on it and select “Run as admin”, but this runs as admin for once.

-Now the game files may be altered externally, say because of malware or the antivirus software.
+Now the game files may be altered externally, say because of malware or antivirus software.
 Hence we have to verify its integrity.
 To verify the integrity of local game files,

-1.)
-Open steam, and Open Library.
+- Open Steam and Open Library.

 Since this will fix or repair any corrupted files by comparing your local files to the files on the server, let it complete.
 Upon completion, try updating the game and check if the error occurs again.

 Flushing steam cache files will remove any redundant files and hopefully will fix the issue.
-Hence, to flush caches in steam follow these steps.
+Hence, to flush caches in Steam, follow these steps.

 Firstly open Run by pressing the Windows key and R at the same time.
 Alternatively, you can right-click on the start menu (or press Windows and X keys at the same time) and click on Run from the list.

-1.)
-Now type in steam://flushconfig and hit enter.
+- Now type in steam://flushconfig and hit enter.

 Once this gets finished, check if you can update the game without the content file locked error popping out.

 If there are some issues with your Hard disk (HDD), it might have caused the Content file locked error to appear.
-So, to scan and fix errors on HDD, you can use the built-in tool in windows, and there is no need for any third-party tools.
+So, to scan and fix errors on HDD, you can use the built-in tool in Windows, and there is no need for any third-party tools.
 Follow these steps to scan and fix the issue:

 Once this phase completes, you can run the fix steps 1, 2, and 3 again just in case and check if the problem is solved.

-Fix 5: Disable Antivirus and Controlled folder access
+5. Disable Antivirus and Controlled folder access

 Antivirus may be causing this error.
 So, we have to temporarily disable the antivirus software and check if it works.
-Although the procedure will change based on the software, you use.
+Although the procedure will change based on the software you use.

-So, if you have enabled controlled folder access, either you have to disable it temporarily or add the steam program to the exclusion or allowed app list.
+So, if you have enabled controlled folder access, either you have to disable it temporarily or add the Steam program to the exclusion or allowed app list.
 To do so,

-1.)
-Click on Start, and search “Controlled,” from the results, click on Controlled folder access.
+- Click on Start, and search “Controlled,” from the results, click on Controlled folder access.

-2.)
-From the settings, click on Allow an app through controlled folder access.
+- From the settings, click on Allow an app through controlled folder access.

 - Go to the game folder, right-click on it and click on Properties, click on Security and click on Advanced.

-8.)
-Now reboot your PC, and check.
+- Now reboot your PC, and check.

 From Editor’s Desk

-Although if nothing works, you can try moving the game to a different folder or reinstall the game to another location.
+Although if nothing works, you can try moving the game to a different folder or reinstall the game in another location.
 But this requires additional bandwidth consumption.
 Nonetheless, the above-mentioned steps should work without any issues.